 - Remember to wear closed-toed shoes.
 If you have an appropriate Snell-rated helmet, bring it, otherwise you can use one of the loaner helmets from Spokes.

 On the day of the autocross

 - If it is your first time, arrive on site by 7:30am.
 Find a place to park (known as a paddock spot).
 Remove all the loose items from your car and get it ready for tech inspection.

 - Return your car to your paddock spot, and walk over to the registration trailer (only after you have completed tech inspection above).
-Tell them the class the tech inspector gave you, and choose a 1 or 2 digit number for your car.
+Tell them the class and number the tech inspector gave you.
 Pay your entry fee.

 - Walk the course.
 Get a sense for where it goes; follow some of the more experienced drivers.
 It is strongly recommended to walk the course multiple times.

 - Go on the novice walk through.
 The novice coordinator will not only point out things about the course, but will also give you very important information about working the course (every driver takes their runs in one heat, and works another heat).

 - At ~9:40 attend the drivers meeting where they will go over important information about the event, and also announce the run/work order.

 - Be on time when it is your turn to work, and have fun when it is your turn to drive 🙂

 Member benefits include discounted entry at autocrosses, eligibility for year end points and trophies, discounts from some of our sponsors, and free entry to the year end party!

 You can become a member of Spokes on AXWare, or in person at any of the events/meetings we hold throughout the year.
 Membership can be purchased at any time and is valid for 1 year.
 Dues are $47 for an individual membership, or $67 for a family membership ($2 discount for cash payments).